bruce-hill/bp/Lua/README.md

 unambiguous.

 Pattern objects returned by `bp.compile()` are pre-compiled patterns that are slightly faster to reuse than just calling `bp.match()` repeatedly.
-They have a `.source` attribute that holds the original text used to compile them and have `:match()`, `:replace()`, and `:matches()` methods as described above.
+They have `:match()`, `:replace()`, and `:matches()` methods as described above.

 All methods will raise an error with a descriptive message if the given pattern